Gorgo (film)

-Gorgo is a 1961 British science fiction monster film directed by Eugène Lourié and starring Bill Travers and William Sylvester.
-When an undersea volcano sends tremors throughout the Atlantic, a prehistoric creature is unleashed from under the sea.
-The crew of a salvage vessel capture the gigantic amphibious sea creature and take it to London for public exhibition.
-It results in the creature's much larger mother invading London in search of her offspring, causing catastrophic destruction across the city.
+Gorgo is a 1961 British monster film directed by Eugène Lourié and featuring special effects by Tom Howard, and starring Bill Travers, William Sylvester and Vincent Winter.
+In the film, after an undersea volcano sends tremors throughout the Atlantic, a prehistoric creature is released from under the sea.
+The crew of a salvage vessel capture the giant amphibious creature and take it to London for public exhibition.
+It results in the creature's much larger mother invading London in search of her offspring, causing catastrophic destruction across the city in the process.

+Gorgo was produced by the King Brothers and British Lion Films, and was distributed in the United Kingdom by British Lion-Columbia on October 27, 1961.